bdelbosc/nst4a/README.md

 ### Clone the scripts

     git clone git@github.com:bdelbosc/nst4a.git
+    cd ./nst4a

 ### Ansible requirement

-    cd /path/to/nst4a
+1. Install the ansible requirement:

     virtualenv venv
-    . venv/bin/activate
+    source venv/bin/activate
     pip install -q -r ansible/ansible-requirements.txt

+2. Install ansible plugin

-    # install ansible plugin require write to /etc/ansible
+    # need write access to /etc/ansible
     sudo chown $USER.$USER -R /etc/ansible
     ansible-galaxy install --force -r requirements.txt
     sudo chown root.root -R /etc/ansible
-    popd

 ### Configure AWS environment

-1. Edit the `ansible/group_vars/all/main.yml` to set your `keypair`, aws region and project name (`bench_tag`)
+1. Edit the `ansible/group_vars/all/main.yml` to set your `keypair`, the AWS region and project name aka `bench_tag`

-2. Make sure your `awscli` is setup with a valid AWS access `~/.aws/credentials` this is used by the inventory (ec2 boto) you can generate `Security Credential` from the AWS console: IAM/Users/(keypair)/Security Credential/Create access Key
+2. Make sure your `awscli` is setup with a valid AWS access in your `~/.aws/credentials` this is used by the inventory (ec2 boto) you can generate a `Security Credential` from the AWS console: IAM/Users/(keypair)/Security Credential/Create access Key

 3. Before running ansible command you need to activate the virtual environment:

     source venv/bin/activate
     export ANSIBLE_HOST_KEY_CHECKING=False

 ## Create the Nuxeo stack

 ### Provisioning with cloudformation

 Run the playbook to create the needed instances:

     cd ./ansible
     ansible-playbook -vv  provision.yml

-This can takes few minutes.
+This can take few minutes.
 Once it is done you can list the inventory:

     python ./ansible/inventory.py